When it comes to wealth building and investing for retirement, there are two stages you will have to go through:

 But let’s think about it: if you can do rocket science, manipulate human cells which our eyes cannot even see, build skyscrapers or send men to the moon, why can’t we do investing?

 Investing seems difficult because most of us were trained to work in our own fields, but not to invest.
-If we can spare the same amount of time and energy of working into investments, we can achieve an extraordinary result.
+If we can spare the same amount of time and energy of working on investments, we can achieve an extraordinary result.

 That sounds great, but that is not the reality.